John Creuzot: Biography

 As a felony district court judge in 1998, Creuzot founded the Dallas Initiative for Diversion and Expedited Rehabilitation and Treatment (DIVERT court).
 This program diverted nonviolent drug offenders to treatment and counseling programs, resulting in a 60% reduction in recidivism and substantial cost savings Following his retirement from the judiciary, Dallas County, Texas renamed its drug treatment facility the Judge John C. Creuzot Judicial Treatment Center in May 2013.

 In 2018, Creuzot was elected to the office of Dallas County Criminal District Attorney.
 He retained the office in a 2022 election.
 Creuzot's 2022 campaign received its largest contribution from the George Soros-funded Texas Justice and Public Safety PAC.
+On March 3, 2026, Creuzot would lose the Democratic primary to former Judge Amber Givens by a margin of 54% to 46%.

 Personal life

 He is a member of Holy Trinity Catholic Church and lives in East Dallas.